-38. It may be mentioned here briefly that some of the Respondents have implied that the attitude of Serbia and Montenegro might be influenced by the existence of a pending case concerning Application of the Convention on the Prevention and Punishment of the Crime of Genocide (Bosnia and Herzegovina v.
+37. It may be mentioned here briefly that some of the Respondents have implied that the attitude of Serbia and Montenegro might be influenced by the existence of a pending case concerning Application of the Convention on the Prevention and Punishment of the Crime of Genocide (Bosnia and Herzegovina v.
 Serbia and Montenegro), hereinafter referred to as "the Genocide Convention case".
 It is recalled that Serbia and Montenegro in 2002 sought a revision of a Judgment of 11 July 1996 on preliminary objections in that case, basing itself on arguments similar to those which are advanced in the present case concerning its status in relation to the United Nations (Application for Revision of the Judgment of 11 July 1996 in the Case concerning Application of the Convention on the Prevention and Punishment of the Crime of Genocide (Bosnia and Herzegovina v.
 Yugoslavia), Preliminary Objections (Yugoslavia v.
 Bosnia and Herzegovina), hereinafter referred to as "the Application for Revision case").
 The Court, by its Judgment of 3 February 2003, rejected this Application for revision of the earlier Judgment, on the ground that the necessary conditions specified in Article 61 of the Statute for revision of a judgment were not met in that case.
 In one of the other cases concerning Legality of Use of Force, the Respondent contends that there is no dispute between itself and the Applicant on jurisdiction; that if there is any subsisting dispute to which Serbia and Montenegro is party, it is the dispute with Bosnia and Herzegovina; and that the current proceedings "cannot be used to procure a favourable opinion [from the Court], for use in an entirely separate piece of litigation".

-39. In the view of the Court, it cannot decline to entertain a case simply because of a suggestion as to the motives of one of the parties or because its judgment may have implications in another case.
+38. In the view of the Court, it cannot decline to entertain a case simply because of a suggestion as to the motives of one of the parties or because its judgment may have implications in another case.

-40. Yet another argument advanced for reaching the conclusion that the Court would be justified in summarily disposing of the case without a jurisdictional decision relates to a proposition that the substantive dispute under the Genocide Convention, rather than the dispute over jurisdiction, has disappeared.
+39. Yet another argument advanced for reaching the conclusion that the Court would be justified in summarily disposing of the case without a jurisdictional decision relates to a proposition that the substantive dispute under the Genocide Convention, rather than the dispute over jurisdiction, has disappeared.
 It has been argued that Serbia and Montenegro, by contending that it was not a party to the Genocide Convention until March 2001, is bound to recognize that the rights which it was asserting in its Application under that Convention had no legal basis, and that therefore any legal dispute between itself and the respondent States concerning these rights and obligations under the Convention has ceased to exist.
-That dispute is the sole dispute in the cases concerning Legality of Use of Force, including the present one, in which the only ground of jurisdiction relied on is Article IX of the Genocide Convention, and thus, in these cases, the whole dispute would have disappeared.
+That dispute is the sole dispute in the cases concerning Legality of Use of Force in which the only ground of jurisdiction relied on is Article IX of the Genocide Convention, and thus, in those cases, the whole dispute would have disappeared.
+In the present case, this argument would imply that the Genocide Convention cannot be relied on by Serbia and Montenegro against the United Kingdom.

-41. It has also been suggested that Serbia and Montenegro has, by its conduct, either forfeited or renounced its right of action in the present case and is in any event now estopped from pursuing the present action in so far as that right of action is based on the Genocide Convention.
+40. It has also been suggested that Serbia and Montenegro has, by its conduct, either forfeited or renounced its right of action in the present case and is in any event now estopped from pursuing the present action in so far as that right of action is based on the Genocide Convention.
 More broadly, it is suggested that, by inviting the Court to find that it has no jurisdiction, the Applicant can no longer be regarded as pursuing the settlement by the Court of the substantive dispute.